-There are many methods for solving the linear system of equations $A\mathbf{x} = \mathbf{b}$, each with its own pros and cons.
-The Conjugate-Gradient algorithm is one such method for solving large systems of equations where other methods, such as Cholesky factorization and simple Gaussian elimination, are unsuitable.
-However, the algorithm works equally well for optimizing convex quadratic functions, and it can even be extended to more general classes of optimization problems.
+There are many possibilities for solving a linear system of equations, each method with its own set of pros and cons.
+In this lab, we will explore the Conjugate-Gradient algorithm, which is a method for solving large systems of equations where other methods, such as Cholesky factorization and simple Gaussian elimination, are unsuitable.
+This algorithm, however, works equally well for optimizing convex quadratic functions, and it can even be extended to more general classes of optimization problems.